An interior proximal gradient method for nonconvex optimization: A barrier-friendly proximal gradient method

-The results and proofs stated in the following closely pattern those presented in \cite{demarchi2021proximal}, where proximal gradient with an adaptively tuned stepsize is shown to work under a mere local Lipschitz differentiability assumption of the smooth term.
+Beyond the introduction of the regret factor \(r\), the results and proofs stated in the following closely pattern those presented in \cite{demarchi2022proximal}, where proximal gradient with an adaptively tuned stepsize is shown to work under a mere local Lipschitz differentiability assumption of the smooth term.
 Although \cref{alg:FB} is effectively a classical adaptive proximal gradient method, the challenge here is twofold.
-First, the range of the proximal-gradient operator may fail to be contained in its domain, which precludes the possibility of a na\"ive fixed-point approach.
-Second, the adaptive strategy considered in \cite{demarchi2021proximal} revolves around the fact that in any bounded set a finite modulus of Lipschitz continuity of the gradient of the smooth function exists; this property dramatically fails for \(f_\mu\) in the IP setting here investigated, as its gradient explodes whenever approaching the boundary of the constraint set \(\set{\x \in \XX}[c(\x)\leq0]\).
+First, the range of the proximal gradient operator may fail to be contained in its domain, which precludes the possibility of a na\"ive fixed-point approach.
+Second, the adaptive strategy considered in \cite{demarchi2022proximal} revolves around the fact that in any bounded set a finite modulus of Lipschitz continuity of the gradient of the smooth function exists; this property dramatically fails for \(f_\mu\) in the IP setting here investigated, as its gradient explodes whenever approaching the boundary of the constraint set \(\set{\x \in \XX}[c(\x)\leq0]\).
 While these issues have been examined and well resolved in \cite{chouzenoux2020proximal} for the convex case, no successful attempt appears to have been accomplished in the nonconvex setting.

 The key difference with traditional proximal gradient settings is that here, under \cref{ass:basic}, the function \(f_\mu\) as defined in \eqref{eq:fmu} has (locally) Lipschitz-continuous gradient \emph{on its domain}, as opposed to on the entire space.
 This means that for every \emph{convex and compact} set \(\Omega\subset\dom f_\mu\) there exists \(L_{f_\mu,\Omega}\geq0\) such that